The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Effects of affirmative action on marginal admits

 \subsection{Educational attainment}

-Another key question for understanding our earnings results is whether UERJ enrollment affected the likelihood that individuals earned \emph{any} college or postgraduate degree.
-To examine this, we use the RAIS data to define three binary measures of educational attainment: 1) a college degree during the period of 6--9 years after UERJ application; 2) a college degree by 2019; and 3) a postgraduate degree by 2019.
-Panel B of Table \ref{tab:rd-census-enrol} shows 2SLS RD estimates for these three outcomes using regression samples that include all applicants who appear in the RAIS data.\footnote{\enskip We find no evidence that the observable characteristics of UERJ applicants who appear in the RAIS change discontinuously at the admission thresholds (Appendix Table \ref{tab:bal}).}
+We next examine whether UERJ enrollment affected the likelihood that individuals earned \emph{any} college or postgraduate degree.
+We use the RAIS to define three binary measures of educational attainment: 1) a college degree during the period of 6--9 years after UERJ application; 2) a college degree by 2019; and 3) a postgraduate degree by 2019.
+Panel B of Table \ref{tab:rd-census-enrol} shows 2SLS RD estimates for these outcomes using regression samples that include all applicants who appear in the RAIS.\footnote{\enskip We find no evidence that the observable characteristics of UERJ applicants who appear in the RAIS change discontinuously at the admission thresholds (Appendix Table A1).}

-We find no effects on overall educational attainment for both affirmative action and general applicants.
-Most notably, UERJ enrollment did not significantly affect the likelihood that affirmative action applicants earned a college or postgraduate degree (column F).
-71 percent of marginally-rejected Black and public school applicants earned a college degree by 2019 (column E), which is a high rate even by the standards of developed countries.
-This reflects the fact that UERJ's affirmative action applicants were very high-achieving, even though they were disadvantaged relative to general UERJ applicants.
-In the general tracks, the rates of college degree attainment were even higher (columns A and C), and we also find no effects on educational attainment (columns B and D).
+We find no effects on educational attainment for both affirmative action and general applicants.
+Most notably, UERJ enrollment did not affect the likelihood that affirmative action applicants earned a college or postgraduate degree (column F).
+71 percent of marginally-rejected Black and public school applicants earned a college degree by 2019 (column E), which is a very high rate by Brazilian standards.
+This reflects the fact that UERJ's affirmative action applicants were high-achieving, even though they were disadvantaged relative to general UERJ applicants.
+In the general tracks, college degree attainment rates were even higher (columns A and C), and we also find no effects on educational attainment (columns B and D).